Publications

 Unilateral Tariffs and the Risk of Intellectual Property Cross-Retaliation (Mint (Newspaper))

 In what has passed into diplomatic lore, when Henry Kissinger asked Chinese Premier Zhou Enlai in 1972 for his thoughts on the French Revolution, he replied that it was “too early to say.”
-The mistranslated reference was to the French student riots in 1968 but, before it could be corrected, the response became a metaphor for far-sighted leaders thinking in centuries rather than years.
-In considering the current frenzy over unilateral tariffs,…
+Although the mistranslated reference was to the 1968 French student riots, it nevertheless became a metaphor for far-sighted leaders thinking in centuries rather than years.
+Considering the current frenzy over unilateral tariffs, looking back just a few…